4neesh/DevBlog/src/posts/003AOPbasics.md

 </p>
 <h4>Conclusion</h4>
 <p>
-Spring AOP provides simple and effective tools that enable us to implement AOP into our applications.
+Spring provides simple and effective tools that enable us to implement AOP into our applications.
 By defining Pointcut expressions, we are able to specify exact Joinpoints that we would like to add additional processing to.
-We use Advice types to specify when we define processing to happen, and as a result, we are able to precisely add additional functionality to our application.<br>
+We use Advice types to  define when we would like the processing to happen, and as a result, we are able to delicately add additional functionality to our application.
-AOP provides a unique, modular, perspective to inspecting our application that can be used to a great effect.
 </p>